joacocruz6/Repositorium/README.md

 - **`POST /api/v100/learning_object/<object_uuid>/select/`**: Mark a selection from the user to a learning object.
 This data is collected in order to use it on the recomender systems.
 - **`GET /api/v100/learning_objects/my_learning_objects/`**: Obtain all the learning objects created or forked by the current user.

-- **`GET /api/v100/learning_objects/files/<file_uuid>`**: Get the specified learning object file.
-This are returned as a BLOB, in order to be handled on the client which are requested.
+#### **Learning Objects Files**
+The files of a learning object will be managed on this subsets of endpoints.
+All require that a learning object is created previously and they can be uploaded in any time on the future.

 #### **Recomendation System**